 Explanation of this common clause contained in most severance agreements.

 What is it?The No Consideration Absent Execution Clause makes clear that the money (or other consideration) the employee gets pursuant to a severance agreement is separate and apart from anything else the employee is otherwise entitled to.
 For any contract (and severance agreements are contracts) to be valid, each party has to get something.
 If the employee only gets what he/she is already entitled to (e.g. already earned wages, commissions, or bonuses), then that employee gets no consideration by virtue of the severance agreement.

-The No Consideration Absent Execution Clause means that if the employee does not sign the agreement, the employee does not get the consideration laid out in the severance agreement.
+What does it mean?The No Consideration Absent Execution Clause means that if the employee does not sign the agreement, the employee does not get the consideration laid out in the severance agreement.
 This does not mean that the employee does not get what he/she has already earned, only that the employee gets nothing more.

-The No Consideration Absent Execution Clause is a fairly standard "bells and whistles" provision in a severance agreement.
+What's the point?The No Consideration Absent Execution Clause is a fairly standard "bells and whistles" provision in a severance agreement.
 It is there to provide evidence that the employee got something of value in exchange for their promises (agreement not to sue, disparage, or disclose secrets of the company, etc.).
 Honestly, it does not add a lot of value, because ultimately, the company if a company has to defend a severance agreement, it will have to show that the employee received consideration regardless of a No Consideration Absent Execution Clause.
 On the flip side, an employee should not expect to receive the benefits of severance if he or she is not willing to sign the agreement.